Jungheinrich Aktiengesellschaft (OTCMKTS:JGHAF) Sets New 12-Month High at $26.70

-Shares of Jungheinrich Aktiengesellschaft (OTCMKTS:JGHAF – Get Free Report) reached a new 52-week high on Thursday .
-The stock traded as high as $26.70 and last traded at $26.70, with a volume of 0 shares traded.
+Shares of Jungheinrich Aktiengesellschaft (OTCMKTS:JGHAF – Get Free Report) reached a new 52-week high during mid-day trading on Wednesday .
+The stock traded as high as $26.70 and last traded at $26.70, with a volume of 0 shares trading hands.
 The stock had previously closed at $26.70.

 Jungheinrich Aktiengesellschaft Stock Performance